cotterman/Astro250_Python-for-Data-Scientists/hw09-parallelization-cotterman/README.txt

 ######################## Stuff I learned ######################################
 ###############################################################################

+#My notes on how multiprocessing code works are found in "example.py"

+#Useful trick to obtain timing info for python program:
+    Instead of running by this command:
+    $ python myprogram.py
+    Do this (will provide real, user, and system run times):
+    $ time python myprogram.py

 #starcluster is a tool that allows you to easily manage and
  control Amazon machines from the command line.